Think like an economist by analyzing economic data and policies

 Expand your knowledge of economic issues around the world

-The UCLA Economics Precollege Summer Institute is a three-week-long program designed to expand your knowledge of critical economic issues affecting the United States and the world.
-Explore career options while earning college credit and studying at one of the top-ranked economics departments in the world.
+The UCLA Economics Precollege Summer Institute is a three-week-long program designed to help you expand your knowledge of critical economic issues affecting the United States and the world.

 Economics Summer Institute